 J.M.
 Barrie’s Peter Pan (1904) has a strange fascination in popular culture – particularly American culture more so than British.
 The definitive film version is usually regarded as the Disney animated Peter Pan (1953).
 Beyond that, the story has been numerously revived, sequelised, prequelised and rewritten in different settings (see below).
 Quite what so many people see in the story is puzzling to me.
 Peter Pan is a simplistic story whose effect all comes in its child-like wish fantasy – it is about never growing up, believing in fairies and flying.
 The story of its creator – the real J.M.
 Barrie, not the fictional character dreamt up by Finding Neverland (2004) – seemed a sad figure – someone who never seemed to grow up emotionally or do that well with adult relationships.
 Many of the story elements of Peter Pan have not dated that well – one of the aspects that always gets swept under the rug is that the American Indian tribe that Tiger Lily belongs to are called the Picaninnies, a racist term that would have been in use in Barrie’s day that refers to Black children.

-Pan, which has been in the planning for some years, is a massive production from Warner Brothers and arrives on screen with an estimated $150 million budget.
+Pan, which has been in the planning for some years, is a massive production.
 The director is the British Joe Wright who has an estimable career in arts and letters with adaptations of Pride and Prejudice (2005) and Anna Karenina (2012) to his name, while his highly acclaimed Atonement (2007) won the Academy Award for Best Picture.
-Subsequent to this he went on to make Darkest Hour (2017).
+Subsequent to this, Wright went on to make Darkest Hour (2017).
 Wright had previously ventured into genre material with Hanna (2011) with Saorise Ronan as a genetically-engineered assassin and subsequently made the psycho-thriller The Woman in the Window (2021), as well as produce the disturbed psychology film Swallow (2019).

 I kept wondering who Joe Wright and Warner Brothers thought they were making Pan for.
 If it was child audiences, most of them stayed away in droves; if it was fantasy and effects audiences, the story seemed too simplistic for most of them; if it was fans of the original, they heaped ridicule on the production.
 (The film earned back $35 million domestically against a $150 million production cost).

 Other adaptations of Peter Pan include:- the classic Disney animated version Peter Pan (1953); Peter Pan (1955), a live tv play; Peter Pan (1976), a tv movie version with Mia Farrow!!! playing Peter; the animated tv series Peter Pan and the Pirates (1990); Peter Pan (tv movie, 2000); and the big-budget live-action Peter Pan (2003).
-There was also the fascinating but little-seen Neverland (2003), which gave Peter Pan a modernised interpretation with Peter a kid suffering from bipolar disorder; and the tv mini-series Neverland (2011), which offered a science-fictional rationalisation set on an alien planet; and the modernised Wendy (2020), which relocates the story in the Mississippi Delta.
+There was also the fascinating but little-seen Neverland (2003), which gave Peter Pan a modernised interpretation with Peter a kid suffering from bipolar disorder; the tv mini-series Neverland (2011), which offered a science-fictional rationalisation set on an alien planet; and the modernised Wendy (2020), which relocates the story in the Mississippi Delta.
 Other variations of the story include:- Steven Spielberg’s live-action sequel Hook (1991), which concerns itself with a grownup Peter’s return to Never-Never Land; Disney’s animated theatrical sequel Return to Never Land (2002) and the series of Tinkerbell dvd-released films with TinkerBell (2008), Tinker Bell and the Lost Treasure (2009), Tinker Bell and the Great Fairy Rescue (2010), Secret of the Wings (2012), The Pirate Fairy (2014) and Tinker Bell and the Legend of the Neverbeast (2014).
 Finding Neverland (2004) was a biopic about J.M.
 Barrie and offered a heavily fictionalised account of the writing of Peter Pan.